melviniwamoto/melviniwamoto.github.io/essays/tomorrow-today.md

 > // ...etc
 > ```

-The result of applying facade to identical *types* of objects is called *classes* and represent the central philosophy behind *Object-Oriented Programming*.
+The result of applying facade to identical *types* of objects is called *classes* and encapsulates the central philosophy behind *Object-Oriented Programming*.

 The **Class** hides the unwieldy creation of these objects behind a special type of *function* called a **Constructor**.